-250 Benefit Street Providence, Rhode Island 02903
+250 Benefit Street Providence, Rhode Island 02903 Tel: 401-222-6700 Fax: 401-222-4740

-TEL: 401-222-6700 FAX: 401-222-4740

-CRIMINAL BACKGROUND INVESTIGATION AUTHORIZATION, RELEASE AND DISCLAIMER , hereby direct and authorize the Bureau of Criminal Identification of the Department of Attorney General for the State of Rhode Island to make available to the Rhode Island Administrative Office of State Courts any criminal record that the Bureau of Criminal Identification has on file in reference to me, and I further consent to the authentication of my identity through fingerprinting, or some other process that may be required to confirm my identity.
+CRIMINAL BACKGROUND INVESTIGATION AUTHORIZATION, RELEASE AND DISCLAIMER

+I, \\\\\\, hereby direct and authorize the Bureau of Criminal Identification of the Department of Attorney General for the State of Rhode Island to make available to the Rhode Island Administrative Office of State Courts any criminal record that the Bureau of Criminal Identification has on file in reference to me, and I further consent to the authentication of my identity through fingerprinting, or some other process that may be required to confirm my identity.

 I understand that an investigative report may be generated on me that may include information as to my criminal history records from any criminal justice agency in any or all federal, state, city and county jurisdictions, including any state Department of Motor Vehicle/Drivers' License Records, traffic citations and/or registrations.

 I hereby waive and release any and all manner of actions, cause of actions, and demands of every kind, nature and description, arising from any release of criminal records and requests therefrom, whatsoever against the State of Rhode Island, the Rhode Island Administrative Office of State Courts, the Bureau of Criminal Identification, the Attorney General, and the employees of the Attorney General's Office, in both law and equity which I may now have or that may arise in the future.

-Employee Name (Please Print) Employee Signature Maiden Name (If Applicable) Date Date of Birth Employer/Company Name (If applicable) Place of Birth Social Security Number Sworn to before me in the City/Town of , State of Rhode Island, this day of .
-20 .
-Commission expires on Notary Public (Signature) Notary Public (Print Name)
+Employee Name (Please Print) Employee Signature Maiden Name (If Applicable) Date Date of Birth Employer/Company Name (If applicable) Place of Birth Social Security Number Sworn to before me in the City/Town of, 20 Commission expire - X X Notary Public (Print Name) Notary Public (Signature)